NACHOS: Neural Architecture Search for Hardware Constrained Early Exit Neural Networks: Experimental results

 We highlight that the high utilizations of some EECs in the presented experiments are due to the strong constraint on the computational demands.

-Additionally, the computational costs $\gamma_i$, i.e., the amounts of MACs to process an input at the $i^{th}$ exit of an EENN, of the models presented in the aforementioned tables are reported in Table~\ref{tab:gammacosts} with one column for each dataset.
-We highlight that the costs of EEAlexnet and EEResnet20 are the same for each dataset since they refer to the same model.
-For this reason, the value is set to \textit{Same}.

 Comparing NACHOS with the other state-of-the-art EENNs we show that NACHOS is effective in selecting a competitive network in terms of best trade-off between the two objectives of the search.
-In particular, NACHOS is able to find an EENN with similar computational demand to EDANAS with similar accuracy on CINIC-10 while improving the accuracy on CIFAR-10 and SVHN.
-Moreover, NACHOS is competitive with the expert-designed models on CIFAR-10 and CINIC-10, while it performs worse on SVHN.
+In particular, NACHOS is able to find an EENN with similar computational demand to EDANAS with similar accuracy on CINIC-10 while improving the accuracy on CIFAR-10, SVHN, and Imagenette.
+Moreover, NACHOS is competitive with the expert-designed models on CIFAR-10, CINIC-10, and Imagenette while it performs worse on SVHN.
 We highlight that the computational demand of the expert-designed models is significantly higher with respect to NACHOS.

-Additionally, the Expected Calibration Error (ECE) scores for the experimental campaign of NACHOS on CIFAR-10 dataset are presented in Table~\ref{tab:ececifar10}.
+Additionally, the Expected Calibration Error (ECE) scores for the experimental campaign of NACHOS on CIFAR-10 dataset are presented in Table~\ref{tab:eceCIFAR-10}.
 ECE is a popular metric to measure the calibration of the EECs \cite{naeini2015obtaining}.
 The calibration is an important aspect of EENNs related to their capability of estimating properly the confidences on input samples.

-Table~\ref{tab:ececifar10} shows that the ECE scores of the NAS model are good pointing out that well-calibrated EENNs are found by the NACHOS method.
+Table~\ref{tab:eceCIFAR-10} shows that the ECE scores of the NAS model are good pointing out that well-calibrated EENNs are found by the NACHOS method.
 However, we expect calibration to play a major role in NACHOS when considering networks with higher computational demands since, for instance, deeper networks tend to be more miscalibrated~\cite{guo_calibration_2017} (e.g., with Resnet-based OFA).
 This aspect will be addressed in future works of the paper.